brettephillips/DatabaseAppDevelopment/README.md

 ## Project Requirements
 * Card Viewing
 	* Users must be able to view a list of cards and the card's attributes
-	* Users must be able to view decklists they have created as well as decklists created by other users
+	* Users must be able to view deck-lists they have created as well as deck-lists created by other users
 * Searching
 	* Users must be able to apply search filters when searching cards (like searching for most popular)
-	* Users must be able to apply search filters when searching saved decklists
+	* Users must be able to apply search filters when searching saved deck-lists
 * Creating Card Decks
 	* Users must be able to select cards to add to a deck
 	* Users must be able to save their decks
 	* Users must be able to edit and delete saved decks
 	* Users must be able to share decks
 * Rating
-	* Users should be able to rate decklists saved by other users
+	* Users should be able to rate deck-lists saved by other users

 ## Business Rules
 * A saved deck must be at least 60 cards.